OlaJohn-Ajiboye/SMS-FE/README.md

 ```
 ## Development server

--Run ```ng serve ``` for a dev server.
+- Run ```ng serve ``` for a dev server.
 Navigate to `http://localhost:4200/`.
--The app will automatically reload if you change any of the source files.
+- The app will automatically reload if you change any of the source files.
--Port 4200 is the deafult port for Angular.
+- 4200 is the deafult port for Angular.
 If port 4200 is in use on your machine.
--You can select another port by adding the --port flag eg:
+- You can select another port by adding the --port flag eg:

 #### - Changing default port
 ```